khadas/u-boot/fip/stool/readme.txt

 |  |
 |-output  //input for script signing tool, support set with -o outputfolder
 |  |
-|  |--pattern.efuse                         //EFUSE pattern for secure boot & usb boot (optional, inlcude the usb password if file usb.password.hash.bin exit in the key folder)
+|  |--pattern.efuse                         //EFUSE pattern for secure boot & usb boot (optional, include the usb password if file usb.password.hash.bin exit in the key folder)
 |  |--pattern.secureboot.efuse              //EFUSE pattern for secure boot only
 |  |--pattern.usb.efuse                     //EFUSE pattern for usb boot only (auto generate if usb.password.hash.bin does exist in the key folder)
 |  |--u-boot.bin.signed.encrypted           //signed uboot for NAND/SPI/eMMC